How to run cnc machine

 What are the benefits of being able to do your programming?

-Even if you don’t use it regularly, it allows you to make edits at the machine instead of running back and forth between the machine and your computer trying to figure out how to fix something.
+Even if you don’t use it regularly, it allows you to make edits on the machine instead of running back and forth between the machine and your computer to figure out how to fix something.